This post contains affiliate links.

 Traction bands effectively keep Power Wheels vehicles from slipping or becoming stuck on many types of surfaces.
 They do this by giving the plastic tires much more traction no matter what kind of terrain is being traversed.
 This makes the vehicle much more functional than before.

 You will find that Power Wheels traction bands have a simple design.
 They effectively reduce the lateral movement of your Power Wheels, and they are simple to install.
 You just need to know what you are doing.
-Continue reading to learn more about traction bands and how you can quickly install them on your child’s Power Wheels.
+Continue reading to learn more about traction bands and how you can quickly install them on your child’s Power Wheels for a nice upgrade.

 Steps to Add Traction Bands to Power Wheels Tires